Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxInsertImage**
 > DocxInsertImageResponse editDocumentDocxInsertImage(reqConfig)

-Insert image into a DOCX
+Insert image into a Word DOCX document

-Set the footer in a Word Document (DOCX)
+Set the footer in a Word Document (DOCX).
+Call Finish Editing on the output URL to complete the operation.

 ### Example
 ```java